Skip to content Norwegian Medical Products Agency Norwegian Medical Products Agency

 Monitoring of Adverse Reactions in Clinical Trials

-Investigators (physicians or dentists) responsible for conducting a clinical trial at a hospital or clinic must record all adverse reactions in accordance with the study protocol.
-If an unexpected adverse reaction occurs, it must be reported to the European Medicines Agency (EMA), which monitors these events.
+Investigators (physicians or dentists) responsible for conducting a clinical trial must record all adverse reactions in accordance with the study protocol.
+If an unexpected serious adverse reaction occurs, it must be reported to the European Medicines Agency (EMA) via the Eudravigilance portal.
 You can read more about adverse reaction management in clinical trials on our website.

 Inspection of Clinical Trials